What is the best small dog for your family? That depends. Every breed has some unique characteristics and challenges.

 In terms of energy, they can be very lazy but still love a few daily play sessions or short walks.

 Everything that makes a dog great is in this small lovable package.
 Beagles are loyal, kind, playful, and always looking for an adventure.
-However, when seeking out new adventures they can often get into some bad behavior, which is why they often need a human with some patience to help them excel.
+But when seeking out new adventures they can often get into some bad behavior, which is why they often need a human with some patience to help them excel.

 They are active, lively dogs who are very gentle and trusting.
 However, Beagles are notoriously difficult to train.
 Furthermore, they tend to bark a lot, which may quickly annoy the neighbors.